Don't wait to get help, Contact us today

-Within each session you will be met with primarily a person-centered theory approach.
-This means I will communicate empathy and genuineness, and assist in working out any in-congruence within your self concept through our therapeutic process.
-The therapeutic relationship is very important to me, and I believe it can be very powerful in the client’s journey towards healing.
-Person-centered theory is based out of humanistic theory.
-Along with a person-centered approach I help empower and strengthen clients.
-In sessions you will also experience a bit of a psychodynamic approach when it is welcomed by the client.
-As a trauma therapist clients may need to address a trauma from their childhood in which using a psychodynamic approach will be helpful in some ways.
-As you can see I am a bit eclectic when it comes to theories, but I will always be grounded in a person-centered approach, focusing on what you bring to the session, and working with you in a warm, non-judgmental way.
+Within each session, you will be met with primarily a person-centered theory approach.
+This means I will communicate empathy and genuineness and assist in working out any in-congruence within your self-concept through our therapeutic process.
+The therapeutic relationship is significant to me, and I believe it can be compelling in the client’s journey towards healing.
+The person-centered theory is based on humanistic theory.
+So along with a person-centered approach, I help empower and strengthen clients.
+In sessions, you will also experience a bit of a psychodynamic approach when the client welcomes it.
+As a trauma therapist, clients may need to address trauma from their childhood in which using a psychodynamic approach will be helpful in some ways.
+As you can see, I am a bit eclectic when it comes to theories, but I will always be grounded in a person-centered approach, focusing on what you bring to the session, and working with you in a warm, non-judgmental way.

 Kayla Seader, MSW, LSW

-Do you ever feel that you have lost control over your life, or that circumstances around you have become unmanageable?
+Do you ever feel that you have lost control over your life or that circumstances around you have become unmanageable?
 Sometimes life can become heavy when we carry various burdens, be it from trauma, loss, addiction, or relationship concerns.
 Maybe these burdens have made it hard to imagine how you could change your life and reach your fullest potential.
-I hold firm to the belief that we all have inherent worth, strength, and the power within ourselves to create the life we want and to be the best version of ourselves – even when the burdens make it hard for us to see it.
-In working together, I will take a strength-based approach to assist you in increasing your self-empowerment, while utilizing cognitive therapy to assist you in increasing your understanding of self, thoughts, and belief patterns.
+However, I hold firm to the belief that we all have inherent worth, strength, and the power within ourselves to create the life we want and be the best version of ourselves – even when the burdens make it hard for us to see it.
+Working together, I will take a strength-based approach to increase your self-empowerment while utilizing cognitive therapy to increase your understanding of self, thoughts, and belief patterns.
 My goal is to create an environment where you feel safe and empowered to connect to your internal solutions, heal from past burdens, and transform yourself and life into what is ideal for you.

 Since 2015, I have worked in diverse settings and with a wide range of populations.
-I have worked in outpatient, client homes, as well as correctional institutions, and have served individuals (adults, teens, and children) and families with concerns including substance abuse, mental health, autism, adverse behavior, and criminal justice involvement I specialize in treating individuals and families affected by addiction, trauma survivors, and individuals afflicted by workplace trauma.
+I have worked in outpatient, client homes, and correctional institutions.
+I have served individuals (adults, teens, and children) and families with concerns including substance abuse, mental health, autism, adverse behavior, and criminal justice involvement.
+I specialize in treating individuals and families affected by addiction, trauma survivors, and individuals afflicted by workplace trauma.

 - Relationship Issues

 I graduated from Kutztown University with a Bachelor’s degree in Social Work in 2015.
-I completed my graduate work at Kutztown University and obtained a Masters of Social Work in 2016.
-I am a licensed social worker and currently towards achieving my clinical license.
+I completed my graduate work at Kutztown University and obtained a Master's of Social Work in 2016.
+I am a licensed social worker and am currently achieving my clinical license.

 Many benefits are available from participating in therapy.
 Therapists can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management, body image issues, and creative blocks.
 Many people also find that counselors can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
 Therapists can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 We like to think of it as providing you with new tools to add to your “toolbox” and teaching you how to use the tools you have already more effectively.
 Some of the benefits available from therapy include: